 Today, Queen Letizia of Spain joined her husband King Felipe at the Royal Theater in Madrid where Felipe received the World Peace & Liberty Award in recognition of the fundamental role of the Spanish Parliamentary Monarchy in Spanish Legal system.

-Ahead of the ceremony, King Felipe and Queen Letizia welcomed the President of Portuguese Republic, Marcelo Rebelo de Sousa.
+Ahead of the ceremony, King Felipe and Queen Letizia welcomed the President of the Portuguese Republic, Marcelo Rebelo de Sousa.

 The award was presented to the King at the closing session of the XXVI Edition of the World Congress of Law of the “World Jurist Associations”, under the slogan “Democracy, Constitution and Freedom”.